In This Article

 Chlorophyll is a green pigment found in green plants that is integral to photosynthesis.
 When applied topically, chlorophyll works as an antibacterial and anti-inflammatory and has been proven to heal wounds, including acne.

-Thus, it’s an excellent idea to go about our lives with it slathered all over our faces.
-And thanks to many beauty lines, that’s 110% possible.
-Formulated to be used after toning and prior to moisturizing, this particular serum is infused with the line’s trademark Cicapair complex meant to help relieve redness and irritation with as little as one drop (pea-size, to be precise).
-With tiger grass's history rooted in healing and recovery, the serum may be a help to those who struggle with cantankerous acne, rosacea, or sensitive skin.
+Formulated to be used after toning and before moisturizing, this particular serum is infused with the line’s trademark Cicapair complex meant to help relieve redness and irritation with as little as one drop (pea-size, to be precise).
+With tiger grass's history rooted in healing and recovery, the serum may help those who struggle with cantankerous acne, rosacea, or sensitive skin.

 The only thing more beautiful than the packaging for this serum is your skin after using it.
 Seriously—it makes us happy every time we see it on our vanity.
-The brand uses a combination of madecassoide (a form of centinella extract) and niacinamide meant to stop any skin inflammation, and hyaluronic acid meant to keep your skin hydrated.
-Plus, the included peptides promise to stimulate production of collagen, and its peach extract base contains loads of vitamins.
-No need to layer serums anymore, this one has you covered for everything.
+The brand uses a combination of madecassoide (a form of centinela extract) and niacinamide meant to stop any skin inflammation and hyaluronic acid meant to keep your skin hydrated.
+Plus, the included peptides promise to stimulate the collagen production, and its peach extract base contains loads of vitamins.
+No need to layer serums anymore; this one has you covered for everything.

-K-beauty brand Innisfree is known for their low-priced and effective products, and their volcanic pore clearing masks are some of their best-sellers.
+K-beauty brand Innisfree is known for its low-priced and effective products, and their volcanic pore-clearing masks are some of their best-sellers.
 You can even mix and match them; this one has cica, but other options include brightening, hydrating, and soothing.
 They're meant for multi-masking, and at a price point of $10, that's pretty accessible.

-If you're a skin picker, you definitely know the cycle of waking up with a zit, picking at it for what feels like a second, and then being stuck with a scab.
-(Sometimes, the zit doesn't even go away.)
-This is what the Centella Blemish Cream ($21) is for—calming acne, but also dealing with the effects of what we do to our acne.
+If you're a skin picker, you know the cycle of waking up with a zit, picking at it for what feels like a second, and then being stuck with a scab.
+(Sometimes, the zit doesn't even go away).
+This is what the Centella Blemish Cream ($21) is for—calming acne and dealing with the effects of what we do to our acne.
 It'll lighten the skin, heal the scab, and make the whole mess a lot more concealable.

 Gohil KJ, Patel JA, Gajjar AK.
 Pharmacological review on centella asiatica: a potential herbal cure-all.
 Indian J Pharm Sci.
 2010;72(5):546-556. doi:10.4103/0250-474X.78519